serhiiur/FastAPI-Sandbox/README.md

 ## Introduction
-This provides a collection of snippets and implementations of APIs based on FastAPI.
+Another collection of snippets and implementations for FastAPI.

 ## Navigation